Sebile: Matter of Britain

-In the anonymous French prose romance Perceforest, a massive prequel to the Arthurian legend written c.
+In the anonymous French prose romance Perceforest, a massive quasi-prequel to the Arthurian legend written c.
 1330, the most beautiful, wise and honorable enchantress Sebile is known variably as Sebile of the Lake (Sebile du Lac) or the Lady of the Lake, Sebile of the Red Castle (Dame du Lac, Sebile du Chastel Vermei).
+It is a different character yet a symbolic namesake, which is a recurring theme in Perceforest.
 In this tale, King Arthur is the descendant from the union of Sebile and Alexander the Great.
 Alexander is at first a young knight before becoming King Alexander of England and then battling to conquer the world.
 Sebile falls in love with Alexander on sight; she incites him into her mist-concealed Castle of the Lake (later the Red Castle) by magic and keeps him there through seduction.
 Their mutual love then grows, especially after Sebile nurses him back to health from a grave wound and Alexander lifts a siege of her castle by defeating her enemies.
 In one episode, travelling Sebile is attacked by four evil knights who want to rape her, but the Scottish knight Tor of Pedrac arrives at the last moment and slays the villains (their severed heads are then preserved with a spell and given to him as a memorial of this deed).
 After Alexander dies, Sebile marries Vestige of Joy, also known as the Knight of the Black Eagle, and gives him a daughter named Alexandre, also known as the Maiden of the Two Dragons.
 Other characters include her cousin Gloriane, the lady of Castle Darnant.